-George Martin’s first of two appearances on the long-running BBC radio series Desert Island Discs was broadcast on this day.
+George Martin’s first of two appearances on the long-running BBC radio series Desert Island Discs was broadcast on 31 July 1982.

 The Beatles’ producer was interviewed by the show’s creator, Roy Plomley, and chose the eight records, luxury item and book he would take if stranded as a castaway on a desert island.